A Guide to Attending a Winston-Salem Dash Game

 Rebrand Games to Watch

 Rebrand nights are a MLB tradition — and the Dash deliver in style.
 For these games, the team adopts an all-new identity, complete with themed uniforms, exclusive merchandise, and ballpark-wide fun.
 Highlights this season include the Winston-Salem Italian Beef (May 24), Hooch Pooches (June 20), and Tobacco Beetles (Aug.
 15).
 Also back by popular demand is the Winston-Salem Hype Hens (Aug.
 1–3), runner-up for "Best Rebrand" at the 2024 MLB Awards.
-You can find more details on promos and rebrand games here.
+Find more rebrand game details here.

 KNOW THE BEST SEATING OPTIONS